JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - Left button which brings viewer to the game
 - Right button which creates a pop up which explains how to play the game to the viewer

+###

+- I felt a header wasn't required and would have added to the complexity of the landing page which I hoped to avoid.

 ### Game Page

 - Title prompt to explain to viewer all they need to do is click a card to start the game